If you’ve discovered Pinterest’s underappreciated marketing power, you may be considering stepping up your game with Pinterest Ads.

 Always use strong, high-quality images.
 Remember: most people access Pinterest via mobile, so make sure your images can make an impact on the small screen.

 Pinterest’s signature content shape is the vertical rectangle.
 Always create Pin images in the suggested ratio of 2:3, because it maximizes the space available to you and looks the cleanest in the platform.

-Don’t forget to clearly include your brand logo in your images.
+Don’t forget to clearly include your brand logo in your images, as long as your image is still the focal point.
 Pinterest users are generally happy to see branded content.
-As long as your image is still the focal point, you can confidently add your brand logo to grow brand awareness.

 You can also brand your images and graphics themselves by creating a cohesive theme or aesthetic, the same way you do in your Instagram marketing.
 A branded “look” can help users recognize your content in their feeds instantly.